lauevrar77/insurance-coding-challenge/README.md

 - Yago uses this kind of web framework (Rails)
 - Django is quite similar to Rails
 - Django automaticaly provides an admin interface that allows Yago's salespeople to see the lead's contact information

+However a downside of using Django is that I am not as familiar with this technology.